Waidthaler/xapi/README.md

 ### Plugins

-Xapi supports `pre` and `use` plugins.
+Xpapi supports `pre` and `use` plugins.
 These are ordinary Restify plugins.
 If `autoload` is `true`, they are automatically loaded from the files in `pluginDir`; otherwise, they must be added to `pluginFiles` explicitly.
 The files should export an object with a `pre` and/or `use` element, the contents of